Millionaire Raffle Draws

 Since 2015, Millionaire Raffles have taken place at Christmas.
 Unlike Lotto, Daily Million and other games, there are a set number of tickets for sale on each occasion, meaning that no additional tickets can be sold beyond the amount determined for each game.
 Each raffle ticket is sold with a pre-printed, randomly selected number; you can't choose which numbers you want to play.

 The date on which a Millionaire Raffle is due to take place is typically announced a few weeks in advance to give all players ample opportunity to get their entries.
 Ticket sales cease on a designated date or when all the tickets are sold, whichever comes first.
-The cut-off point for the Christmas Millionaire Raffle has historically been 10:00pm on New Year’s Eve, ahead of the draw later that night.
+The cut-off point for the Christmas Millionaire Raffle is 10:00pm on New Year’s Eve, ahead of the draw later that night.

 Millionaire Raffle tickets cost more than Irish Lotto or EuroMillions entries, but offer larger cash prizes.
 Each raffle provides a single top prize of €1 million, with the value of other awards usually ranging between €500 and €100,000.

 Millionaire Raffles have also previously been held at Easter and during the summer, although the only year in which there was more than one raffle draw was in 2012.
 These other draws worked in the same way as the Christmas Millionaire Raffle and also offered a top prize of €1 million, although the ticket price wasn’t always the same.